 PPI: Investment Properties are represented, substantially, by our investments in shopping centers, developed and operated by the Company, which, within its strategy, are maintained to earn rental income and / or for capital appreciation, with eventual monetization for sale of minority interests.

 Primary Offering: Issuance and sale of the Company’s shares.
 The proceeds from the sale go to the company’s cash.

-PSV (General sales value): Value calculated by adding the potential sales value of all units of a project to be launched.
+PSV (Potential sales value): Value calculated by adding the potential sales value of all units of a project to be launched.